Engine fuel on almonds? Is this really a thing? Find out all of the details about PPO and almonds so you can be a more

 I called Costco and they verified that their almonds are sprayed with PPO.
 A Midwest natural foods supplier, Country Life Natural Foods, said that

 typically their almonds are steam pasteurized, but it is best to inquire whenever ordering from them (I have since heard from a reader that Country Life's conventional almonds are treated with PPO :-(.)

 You can read more about raw foods and how to make nuts and seeds more digestible in my post on How and Why to Soak Nuts and Seeds.

 1. You can purchase “sproutable” pasteurized almonds.
 I haven't done enough research into this to know if they are really more nutritionally beneficial than the steamed almonds.
 I have seen these in our local health food store and they are really pricey (about $11 per pound).

 2. Purchase imported almonds from Spain.
 My most recent internet search for these yielded shocking prices of about $13.99 per pound

 3. Find a raw almond buying group that buys almonds direct from almond farmers.
 There's a little loophole in the pasteurization law that makes it an option to get truly raw almonds as long as you buy them direct from a farmer.
 I had one of these out of my home and we bought loads of almonds every fall.
 Not sure if I will keep going it as it was a boatload of work this last year.

-4. Become friends with an almond farmer :-).
+4. Become friends with an almond farmer and purchase almonds directly from the farm.

 5. Grow your own almonds (not an option here in Michigan :-).)

-7. At the very least, contact your current almonds supplier to make sure that they aren't spraying engine fuel on your almonds.
+7. At the very least, if this is of concern to you, contact your current almonds supplier to make sure that they aren't spraying PPO on your almonds.